 Prioritize healthy choices

 The colder weather and ongoing stress we’re all experiencing right now can make it easy to slip into habits that feel good in the moment but can be detrimental in the long term.
-“Make sure you’re eating properly, try to get enough sleep (but not too much!), and create a routine that includes physical activity,” recommends Jill Emanuele, PhD, a clinical psychologist at the Child Mind Institute.
+“Make sure you’re eating properly, try to get enough sleep (but not too much!), and create a routine that includes physical activity,” recommends Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute.
 This doesn’t mean pressuring yourself to get into tip-top shape, or not eating ice cream or binging your favorite shows.
 It does mean being thoughtful and intentional about how you’re treating yourself and your body.
 Small changes like making time to take a walk, do a short exercise routine, or choosing to go to bed a little earlier than usual can reduce stress and help you feel more relaxed and resilient.

 “Perfectionism and the coronavirus don’t mix,” says David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 “It’s time to be exceedingly realistic, both at work and as a parent.”
 Avoid burnout by setting realistic expectations and giving yourself grace if you can’t meet them.
 “Practice forgiveness and self-compassion,” says Dr. Anderson.
 Parents should remind themselves that these are unprecedented times.
 “There’s no playbook for this.
 Remember you’re doing your best during a very difficult time.
 Cut yourself some slack.”